SABRE (rocket engine): Helium loop

-The 'hot' helium from the air precooler is recycled by cooling it in a heat exchanger with the liquid hydrogen fuel.
-The loop forms a self-starting Brayton cycle engine, cooling critical parts of the engine and powering turbines.
-The heat passes from the air into the helium.
-This heat energy is used to power various parts of the engine and to vaporise hydrogen, which is then burnt in ramjets.
+The 'hot' helium from the air precooler would be recycled by cooling it in a heat exchanger with the liquid hydrogen fuel.
+The loop would form a self-starting Brayton cycle engine, cooling critical parts of the engine and powering turbines.
+The heat would pass from the air into the helium.
+This heat energy would then be used to power various parts of the engine and to vaporise hydrogen, which would then be burnt in ramjets.

 Combustion chambers

-The combustion chambers in the SABRE engine are cooled by the oxidant (air/liquid oxygen) rather than by liquid hydrogen to further reduce the system's use of liquid hydrogen compared with stoichiometric systems.
+The combustion chambers in the SABRE engine would be cooled by the oxidant (air/liquid oxygen) rather than by liquid hydrogen to further reduce the system's use of liquid hydrogen compared with stoichiometric systems.

 Nozzles

 The most efficient atmospheric pressure at which a conventional propelling nozzle works is set by the geometry of the nozzle bell.
 While the geometry of the conventional bell remains static the atmospheric pressure changes with altitude and therefore nozzles designed for high performance in the lower atmosphere lose efficiency as they reach higher altitudes.
 In traditional rockets this is overcome by using multiple stages designed for the atmospheric pressures they encounter.

-The SABRE engine must operate at both low and high altitude scenarios.
-To ensure efficiency at all altitudes a sort of moving, Expanding nozzle is used.
-First at low altitude, air-breathing flight the bell is located rearwards, connected to a toroidal combustion chamber surrounding the top part of the nozzle, together forming an expansion deflection nozzle.
-When SABRE later transitions into rocket mode, the bell is moved forwards, extending the length of the bell of the inner rocket combustion chamber, creating a much larger, high altitude nozzle for more efficient flight.
+The SABRE engine would have to operate at both low and high altitude scenarios.
+To ensure efficiency at all altitudes a sort of moving, expanding nozzle would be used.
+First at low altitude, air-breathing flight the bell would be located rearwards, connected to a toroidal combustion chamber surrounding the top part of the nozzle, together forming an expansion deflection nozzle.
+When SABRE later transitions into rocket mode, the bell would be moved forwards, extending the length of the bell of the inner rocket combustion chamber, creating a much larger, high altitude nozzle for more efficient flight.

 Bypass burners

-Avoiding liquefaction improves the efficiency of the engine since less entropy is generated and therefore less liquid hydrogen is boiled off.
-However, simply cooling the air needs more liquid hydrogen than can be burnt in the engine core.
-The excess is expelled through a series of burners called "spill duct ramjet burners", that are arranged in a ring around the central core.
-These are fed air that bypasses the precooler.
-This bypass ramjet system is designed to reduce the negative effects of drag resulting from air that passes into the intakes but is not fed into the main rocket engine, rather than generating thrust.
-At low speeds the ratio of the volume of air entering the intake to the volume that the compressor can feed to the combustion chamber is at its highest, requiring the bypassed air to be accelerated to maintain efficiency at these low speeds.
-This distinguishes the system from a turboramjet where a turbine-cycle's exhaust is used to increase air-flow for the ramjet to become efficient enough to take over the role of primary propulsion.
+Avoiding liquefaction would improve the efficiency of the engine since less entropy would be generated and therefore less liquid hydrogen would be boiled off.
+However, simply cooling the air would need more liquid hydrogen than could be burnt in the engine core.
+The excess would be expelled through a series of burners called "spill duct ramjet burners", that would be arranged in a ring around the central core.
+These would be fed air that bypasses the precooler.
+This bypass ramjet system was designed to reduce the negative effects of drag resulting from air that would pass into the intakes but would not be fed into the main rocket engine, rather than generating thrust.
+At low speeds the ratio of the volume of air entering the intake to the volume that the compressor could feed to the combustion Chambers would be at its highest, requiring the bypassed air to be accelerated to maintain efficiency at these low speeds.
+This distinguished the system from a turboramjet where a turbine-cycle's exhaust is used to increase air-flow for the ramjet to become efficient enough to take over the role of primary propulsion.